toillover1337/Neovim-SuperCopy-and-SuperReplace/README.md

 # SuperReplace
 A Neovim config/plugin that creates a new search and replace function.

-This plugin requires two files, the init.lua should be placed in a directory titled "superreplace" which can be put inside the nvim plugins directory.
+This plugin requires two files, the init.lua should be placed in a directory titled "superreplace" which can be put inside the nvim lua directory.
 You will also need to add the superreplace.lua file into the nvim plugin directory.

 Use by inputting Super/Alt + / ; this will bring up a search bar allowing you to search for the text you want to replace.
 You can navigate through this menu as a normal search buffer and see the instances of your prompt in the document.